 How Smart Toilets are Improving Health and Hygiene

-You don’t have to travel all the way to Japan to experience the latest in toilet technology.
-While the land of the rising sun is renowned for its quirky tech, a lot of the latest innovations appear to be coming from the United States and Europe – such as the hands free smart toilet.
+You don’t have to travel all the way to Japan to experience the latest in toilet technology innovation.
+Although the “Land of the Rising Sun” is famous for its quirky technology, many of the latest innovations, like the hands-free smart toilet, are emerging from the United States and Europe.

 This clever creation borrows from the bidet, adds a few extra bells and whistles and consequently becomes a toilet that can help reduce the stresses of a post-pandemic lifestyle.